jmewes/plotters/README.md

 **Plot diagram**

-Call `graphviz.sh` with the source file as positional parameter to plot the diagram to the default format (PNG).
+Call `graphviz.sh` with the source file as a positional parameter to plot the diagram to the default format (PNG).

 ```
 $ graphviz.sh examples/graphviz/hello-world.dot